raspberrypilearning/naughty-and-nice/en/step_5.md

 There's one small problem with the current list of `all_tweets`.
 Some people like to place `newlines` into their tweets.
 These really need to be removed.

-- Add the following line to replace all newlines `\n` within a tweet with an empty string, and then add a single newline to the end.
+- Add the following line to replace all newlines (`\n`) within a tweet with an empty string (`''`), and then add a single newline to the end.

 ```python
 all_tweets = [tweet.replace('\n','')+"\n" for tweet in all_tweets]
 ```

-Lastly you need to write all the tweets back into the file.
-Have a look at the collapsible section below to see how to write a list to a file.
++ Lastly, you need to write all the tweets back into the file.

+Have a look at the collapsible section below if you need help with doing this.

 --- collapse ---
 ---
-title: Write a list to a file.
+title: Write a list to a file
 ---
-First you need to open a file in a writable mode.
+First you need to open a file in a writable mode:
 ```python
 with open('tweets.txt', 'w') as f:
 ```

 **If you are using Windows you may have issues if you do not specify an encoding type.
-So use this code instead.**
+Use this code instead:**

 ```python
 with open('tweets.txt', 'w', encoding='utf8') as f: